 Dr. Luttrell's areas of professional interest include Surgery and Clinical Pathology.
 He is also a member of the American Veterinary Medical Association, Illinois State Veterinary Medical Association, and the Chicago Veterinary Medical Association.

-David and Brenda have two children.
-Maddie is 13 years old and Nate is 8 years old.
-The family also has a 9 year old Schnauzer mix named "Eddie", a 4 year old snowshoe Siamese named "Bella" and a 2 year old doberman named "Jake".
-Dr. Luttrell's hobbies include playing video games and following University of Illinois and Chicago sports teams.
+Dr. Luttrell has a 14 year old Schnauzer mix named "Eddie", a 9 year old snowshoe Siamese named "Bella" and a 7 year old Doberman named "Jake".
+Dr. Luttrell's hobbies include playing video games Geocaching and following University of Illinois and Chicago sports teams.

 Dr. James M. Riordan is a General Practitioner and the former owner of Palatine Animal Hospital.